 - how to lose, and

-- how to take risks to help others
+- how to take risks in a safe way

 Not all risk-taking is bad.

 Many risks are good and promote healthy brain development and growth during teenage years.